chrismessina/panelCopilot/README.md

 # Sidepanel Helpers
-This repo contains a series of demos to use Chrome extension as a gatewayt to build AI helpers over live websites, to test features without interfering with the development cycle of the main production line.
+This repo contains a series of demos to use Chrome extension as a gateway to build AI helpers over live websites, to test features without interfering with the development cycle of the main production line.